t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

 network. **Mechanistic interpretability** attempts to do the latter by "reverse engineering" model behavior.
-The predominant metaphor in this kind of work is the circuit: researchers envision neural networks as complex electrical circuits, which they modify---"patching," "pruning," an so on---to identify where and how the networks have learned to perform specific tasks.
+The predominant metaphor in this kind of work is the circuit: researchers envision neural networks as complex electrical circuits, which they modify---"patching," "pruning," and so on---to identify where and how the networks have learned to perform specific tasks.

 Mechanistic interpretability typically requires access to a network's